Azure/azure-docs-sdk-java/docs-ref-overwrite/com.microsoft.azure.eventhubs._partition_receiver.receive.md

 ---
 uid: com.microsoft.azure.eventhubs._partition_receiver.receive(final int)
+summary: Receives a batch of [EventData](/java/api/com.microsoft.azure.eventhubs._event_data) objects from an Event Hubs partition.
-summary: *content
+remarks: *content
 ---

-Receives a batch of [EventData](/java/api/com.microsoft.azure.eventhubs._event_data) objects from an Event Hubs partition.

 The following sample code uses the synchronous version of the API, but the concepts are the same: